DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture3.md

 >   - Samples/period, random
 >   - may not necessarily be true
 >
-> Apparent anomalies could be due to methodlogy
+> Apparent anomalies could be due to methodology
 > - How do we test for abnormal returns
 > - To test it, rely on some other asset pricing models
 > - Calculate with CAPM, etc. To test market efficiency, must model it on something else as a proxy which may not be a good model